 Atlanta Film Festival Screenplay Competition

-Now approaching its 49th year, the Atlanta Film Festival (ATLFF) - an Academy Award®-qualifying festival - is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
+Now in its 50th year, the Atlanta Film Festival (ATLFF) - an Academy Award®-qualifying festival - is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
 One of the largest and longest-running festivals in the country, ATLFF showcases both emerging and established artists’ works.
 Recent festivals saw audiences of over 28,000 film lovers joining over 300 attending filmmakers in support of moving images that push the boundaries of independent cinema.

 Every spring, our 11-day festival - recognized as the Best Film Festival by Creative Loafing, Sunday Paper, 10 Best, and Atlanta Magazine, as well as the Best Spring Festival by the Atlanta Journal-Constitution - presents approximately 200 local and international works selected from over 9,400 submissions (consisting of 7,000+ films and 2,400+ screenplays) representing 50+ countries.
 ATLFF was named a “Top 50 Festival Worth the Entry Fee”, one of the “25 Coolest Film Festivals in the World” by MovieMaker magazine, and one of USA Today’s ten best film festivals.